 Illustrated Children's Books

 In the case of high quality illustrated children’s books, foreign publishers can apply for financial assistance to cover a proportion of the production costs.
-The amount granted is based on the direct production/printing costs.
+The amount granted is based on the direct production costs.
 The maximum sum that may be awarded is € 2,800.
 If the translator has been approved by the foundation, an additional translation subsidy of max 70% of the cost of translation can be granted.

 |For whom||For what||Deadlines|

 || Translation costs

 The purpose of this subsidy is to facilitate publication of high quality books for children, originally published by a Dutch or Frisian publishing house, illustrated by Dtuch artists.

 Responsibility for the allocation of subsidies for the translation of illustrated children’s and young adult books lies with the executive committee of the Dutch Foundation for Literature.
-Applications are processed by a member of staff at the foundation, in consultation with a member of staff at the Mondriaan Foundation.
+Applications are processed by a member of staff at the foundation.
 The staff member, who may choose to consult an expert, advises the executive committee on whether or not to grant the requested subsidy.
 The executive committee of the Dutch Foundation for Literature takes this advice into consideration in deciding whether or not to meet the request.